 The six courses for the minor normally include:

-|Select four electives numbered above SPAN 2302.|
+|Select three electives numbered SPAN 2302 or above.
+4||12|

-A prerequisite for all courses numbered 3000 and above.
+This course is the prerequisite for all courses numbered 3000 and above.

-Heritage speakers of Spanish, who are initially placed in SPAN 2301 ADVANCED FOR SPANISH SPEAKERS, may fulfill the language core requirement with this course and begin the Spanish minor at this level.
+Heritage speakers of Spanish, who are initially placed in SPAN 2301 Spanish for Heritage Speakers, may fulfill the language core requirement with this course and begin the Spanish minor at this level.

 All six courses must be taken in Spanish and in the department except when studying abroad.
-At least three courses, including SPAN 3001 SPAIN: LITERATURE AND CULTURE SURVEY and/or SPAN 3002 LATIN AMERICA: LITERATURE AND CULTURE SURVEY, must be numbered 3000 or above.
+At least three courses, including SPAN 3001 Spain: Literature and Culture Survey and/or SPAN 3002 Latin America: Literature and Culture Survey, must be numbered 3000 or above.

 A maximum of two courses taken abroad for one semester, and a maximum of three courses taken abroad for a year may be applied toward the Spanish minor.
-These courses must be approved by the Spanish minor advisor prior to studying abroad.
+These courses must be approved by the Spanish minor adviser prior to studying abroad.